davewragg/davewragg.github.io/_posts/2023-08-19-series-connections.md

 S﻿o, how many did you get?
 Did you spot anything else not mentioned here?
+I'll be honest, my memory is shot to bits so you really never know your luck...

 ---